Course overview

 56 UCAS Tariff points from BTECs, A Levels etc e.g NCFE Level 3 CACHE in supporting teaching and learning.

-Paid employment/volunteering in an appropriate setting.
+Paid employment/volunteering in an appropriate setting and hold a relevant level 3 qualification.

 Five GCSEs grade 9/4 (A*-C) or equivalent – to include English and Maths.